What is bladder cancer?

 Radiation: Radiation may be used to kill any cancer cells that remain after surgery or to shrink tumors that cannot be surgically removed.
 It is often used in conjunction with other forms of treatment.

 Immunotherapy: The newest type of treatment helps the immune system fight cancer.
-For example, some tumors can turn off immune responses against them, and drugs known as checkpoint inhibitors can restore T cells’ ability to recognize and destroy cancer cells.
-Some checkpoint blockers are approved for bladder cancer, but these work for only a subset of patients and it is hard to predict who will benefit.
-An older immunotherapy uses BCG bacteria to attract immune cells to attack bladder cancer.
+Some tumors can turn off immune responses against them, and drugs known as checkpoint inhibitors can restore T cells’ ability to recognize and destroy cancer cells.
+An older immunotherapy uses BCG bacteria inserted into the bladder to attract immune cells to attack bladder cancer.

 Click here for a list of approved medications used to treat bladder cancer.